-Most of us can wholeheartedly say we witnessed the tremendous shifts occurring in the organizational environment in these past decades.
+We witnessed the tremendous shifts occurring in the organizational environment in the past couple of years.

 As with any other radical shift in the way things are carried out, this transition is both cumbersome and delicate.
 In order for both companies and employees to better adapt to this new environment, they need to redirect their resources and skills in a manner that makes the most out of this novel work arrangement type.

-In other words, in 2019 the key focus should be placed on finding ways to boost productivity and collaboration.
+In other words, in 2021 the key focus should be placed on finding ways to boost workplace collaboration.

 This is a subject that has long been debated by many: is it better for an employee to work from home or, on the contrary, does it stifle their productivity by introducing more distractions?